ildar-shaimordanov/my-scripts/shell/+unsorted/README.md

 There are three implementations.
 See for details in source.

+# `./gpg_value_of.sh`

+Extract some gpg values

+    # if the gpg key exists, it should return 'John Doe' as the same value
+    gpg_value_of uid 'John Doe'

+    # print a fingerprint for this gpg key
+    gpg_value_of fpr 'John Doe'

 # `./prefixtrude.sh`

 Extract the common leading substring from the input strings